3 Days in Charleston, South Carolina

 Philadelphia Alley is one of Charleston’s many hidden pathways.
-One company offers a tour of all these enchanting alleys.
+Numerous companies offer a tour of all these enchanting alleys.
 Philadelphia Alley, dates back to 1776, and is the most enchanting of them all.
 The setting is picturesque and secluded with high brick walls and plenty of shade.
 It is also quite eerie (take the night ghost tour to learn more about the haunted legends).

 4:00pm – Head over to Rainbow Row, one of the most famous and photographed streets in America.
 The brightly colored section of town is home to a row of pastel colored houses.
 This is a great quick photo opp before continuing on to The Battery.
 The Battery, a gorgeous area on the harbor, is home to multi million dollar mansions and million dollar views.